 And I thought that Harry might eventually remember the image of that smoky snake splitting into two snakes, and interpret it differently from the way Albus had.
 He was there, after all, and he knows that he was one of those snakes.

-Instead, we discover that Albus was right, and that Tom, for absolutely no reason that makes any kind of sense, made a Horcrux out of a living snake.
+Instead, we discover that Albus was right, and that Tom, for what appears to be absolutely no reason that makes any kind of sense, made a Horcrux out of a living snake.

 Admittedly he had a clear and present reason to keep that snake close to him at the time.
-He needed her venom in order to survive for a year (and probably magically enlarged her to increase the venom supply).
-But that hardly required turning her into a Horcrux, which in the natural way was bound eventually to die.
+He needed her venom in order to survive for a year while he was waiting to be reincarnated (and he probably magically enlarged her to increase the venom supply).
+But that hardly required turning her into a Horcrux, which in the ordinary way was bound eventually to die.